terraform-google-modules/terraform-example-foundation/1-org/README.md

 1. Run `terraform plan` and review output
 1. Run `terraform apply`

+### Connection to onprem environment

+The DNS Hub project needs connection to the onprem environment.
+The recommended configuration to access onprem is to use dedicated interconnect.
+Follow instructions in `../terraform-example-foundation/1-org/dns_hub.tf` to enable dedicated interconnect.

+If you are not able to use dedicated interconnect you can also use an HA VPN to access onprem.
+There is an example file `dns_hub_vpn.tf.example`, that can be used to setup an HA VPN **to test** the infrastructure created.
+To use the VPN example:

+1. Rename `dns_hub_vpn.tf.example` to `dns_hub_vpn.tf`
+1. Update in the file the values for `on_prem_router_ip_address1`, `on_prem_router_ip_address2` and `bgp_peer_asn`.
+1. Run `terraform apply -var 'bgp_peer_secret=<your-secret>'`.

+`bgp_peer_secret` must not be saved in the terraform.tfvars file.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs